-Tucked away in charming Ballycotton, Rory O'Connell's beautiful Georgian farmhouse is testament to his love of food and interiors...
+Tucked away in charming Ballycotton, Rory O'Connell's beautiful Georgian farmhouse is a testament to his love of food and interiors...

 Rory O'Connell's effortlessly stylish early-Georgian farmhouse in tranquil and picturesque Ballycotton, Co Cork, is an amazing mixture of old and modern, with a touch of quirky.
-A chef, award-winning author and teacher at Ballymaloe Cookery School, O'Connell says his mustard-coloured L-shaped house is a testament to his combined love of food and interiors, both inherited from his mother, who had a great eye: ?We were surrounded by lovely things when we were growing up.
-I absorbed that because I was interested.?
+A chef, award-winning author and teacher at Ballymaloe Cookery School, O'Connell says his mustard-coloured L-shaped house is a testament to his combined love of food and interiors, both inherited from his mother, who had a great eye: "We were surrounded by lovely things when we were growing up.
+I absorbed that because I was interested."

-Over the years, he added more features to the structure, filling it with extraordinary vintage finds from his travels, while keeping its original farmhouse feel: ?I wanted to introduce more light but I didn't want to mess around with the fabric of the house.?
+Over the years, he added more features to the structure, filling it with extraordinary vintage finds from his travels, while keeping its original farmhouse feel: "I wanted to introduce more light but I didn't want to mess around with the fabric of the house."
 More recently he added a bright, spacious open-plan kitchen-and-dining area that looks out onto the pretty gardens, where his chickens like to peck and scratch - and where Rory likes to unwind after his cookery classes.